bodhdipta-roy/quantum-resource-allocation/README.md

-# Quantum Resource Allocation through Second-Price Auctions
+# Quantum Resource Allocation through Second-Price Auction

 This repository implements a hybrid classical-quantum approach for quantum resource allocation using second-price (Vickrey) auctions as described in the paper "Quantum Resource Allocation through Second-Price Auctions: A Hybrid Classical-Quantum Approach."